Powerlearnproject/se-day1-assignment-dennis3-geek/README.md

 The DevOps Movement (2010s): Development and operations teams started working more closely together, using automation and continuous delivery to speed up software deployment.
 AI and Automation in Software Engineering (2020s): Artificial intelligence is now being used to help developers write, test, and debug code, making software development even faster and smarter.

-**List and briefly explain the phases of the Software Development Life Cycle.**
+List and briefly explain the phases of the Software Development Life Cycle.
 Software Development Life Cycle (SDLC) is a structured process that ensures the final product is well-designed, functional, and meets user needs.
 This structured approach is called the , and it includes several key stages:
+#key stages
 Planning – Laying the Groundwork
 Before jumping into development, teams need a clear plan.
 This phase involves defining the project’s goals, estimating costs, identifying risks, and mapping out a timeline.
 A solid plan helps avoid costly mistakes later on.